-B.1 Rows with no colour indicate no likely significant effects; orange indicates that likely significant effects cannot be ruled out (Appropriate Assessment is required); grey indicates safeguards/mitigation provided within policies.
+B.1 Rows with no colour indicate no impact pathway; green indicates no likely significant effects (e.g. there is an impact pathway but scale of change is not significant); orange indicates that likely significant effects cannot be ruled out (Appropriate Assessment is required); grey indicates safeguards/mitigation provided within policies.